What are awards?

 - procedures for consultation, representation and dispute settlement.

-As part of the award-modernisation task, the Australian Industrial Relations Commission (now called the Fair Work Commission (FWC)) created a Failure to do something that is legally required.
-For example, a person who fails to make a payment on their car is in default on the loan; if they continue to be in default the creditor may issue a default summons to take the debtor to court. award, which applies to all non-managerial employees who are not covered by a modern award.
+As part of the award-modernisation task, the Australian Industrial Relations Commission (now called the Fair Work Commission) created a default award, which applies to all non-managerial employees who are not covered by a modern award.

 Which award applies to my job?